 session_id - Feed raw PCM audio chunks as they're recorded (16kHz, mono)

-- End the session — Mellon transcribes any remaining audio and returns the full text
+- End the session — Mellon transcribes any remaining audio, applies the final correction pipeline once, and returns the corrected full text plus its report

 Behind the scenes, Mellon accumulates samples, runs VAD every ~5 seconds of new audio, and splits at silence boundaries (minimum 30s chunks, hard cap at 2 minutes).
 Each chunk is transcribed independently, so text accumulates as you record.